A new health framework to define cruising’s future

 Teams of people around the world are working in tandem with medical experts and health authorities to ensure we learn as much as possible from these unprecedented events and exceed community expectations in our response.

-The maritime policy work now underway within CLIA will define the specific screening, cleansing and medical protocols that cruise lines will adopt globally, in addition to those already in place.
-The industry’s highest priority will be to ensure the safety and security of guests, crew and the communities that cruise lines visit.
+The maritime policy work now underway within CLIA will define the testing, screening, cleansing and medical protocols that cruise lines will adopt globally, in addition to those already in place.
+The industry’s highest priority will be the safety and security of guests, crew and the communities that cruise lines visit.

 The challenges before us are great and there is no quick fix, which is why we have embarked on a process that will be extremely thorough and will address the concerns that communities and authorities expect to see us confront.